Tristannn1337/Ivory/README.md

 -   This whole protocol hinges on the final withdrawal spec supporting the means for smart contracts to attribute a withdrawal balance to a specific validator.
 It doesn't much matter how that happens, but I would prefer a method that allows a single smart contract withdrawal address to be assigned to any number validators as to avoid needing to deploy a new smart contract for every validator that uses this protocol.
 Suggestions:
     -   Allow validator state to be queryable.
     -   Limit withdrawal transaction senders to the withdrawal address with a validator pubkey arg.
+-   The Ivory Exchange should limit partial orders to increments of 0.1 ether

 IPFS dApp